nch-igm/AutoFilter/README.md

 #### During preprocessing, shouldn't you be running pre.py to ensure consistent format for INDELs?
 This is indeed the best practice.
-However, pre.py changes the VCF annotations, meaning that a model trained on pre.py-processed VCFs will only run on VCFs that have been subjected to the same processing.
+However, pre.py changes the VCF annotations, meaning that a model trained on pre.py-processed VCFs will only run on VCFs that have been subjected to the same procedure.
 Moreover, in our experience the improvements gained from applying pre.py are minimal. <br>

 Since ease of use is one of our primary goals, it seemed better not